-A short story encapsulating Mercury's experience as he works across the ages.
+A short story encapsulating Mercury across the ages.

 The First Visitor